-The different BI options should be clarified and defined considering level of alcohol related problems, indicators of physical, psychological and social factors, patient's 'stage of change'
+The different brief intervention options should be clarified and defined considering level of alcohol related problems, indicators of physical, psychological and social factors, patient’s ‘stage of change’.

-Communication strategy is mainly based on the Educational Training Programme of the Clubs of Treated Alcoholics, Social Ecological Approach, Hudolin's Method.
+Communication Strategy is mainly based on the Educational Training Programme applied by the Clubs of Treated Alcoholics, Social Ecological Approach, Hudolin's Method.
 Additionally a mass media campaign could be delivered at later stages in the study.
-Finally, public conferences called 'Sensibilization Meetings' will be organised in local theatres, schools
+Finally, public conferences called ‘Sensibilization Meetings’ will be organised in local theatres and schools

-Indicators of the effectiveness of the communication strategy such as diffusion of communication strategy; visibility of the project in the community; change in perception about ARPP in the local community and change in social response about ARPP
+Indicators of the effectiveness of the communication strategy such as: Diffusion of Communication Strategy, Visibility of the Project in the Community, Change on perception about ARPP in the local community and Change on social response about ARPP.

 Building Strategic Alliances:

-Population base: 50,000 - 100,000.
-Representative and stable population with a high sense of responsibility and identity with the local community.
+Representative and stable population with an high sense of responsibility and identity with the local community.